 Stronger symptoms include a throbbing headache, a lack of appetite, feeling nauseous, vomiting, dizziness and not sleeping.
 Taking oxygen will rapidly help anybody with altitude sickness; however there is only one real cure and that is to return to a lower altitude as quickly as possible.
 Always seek medical advice if you are suffering from severe altitude sickness.

-How to Minimize the Affects of Altitude Sickness
+How to Minimize the effects of Altitude Sickness

-It is very important to rest when you first arrive at high altitude, drink plenty of fluids, eat lightly and do not drink alcohol.
-If you are planning on hiking in Peru then it is recommended that you take 3-4 days minimum to acclimatize before you start hiking.
+The best way to minimize the effects is to gradually ascend, traveling with bus and not flying directly.
+This way the body will slowly start getting used to the higher elevation.
+It is also very important to rest when you first arrive at high altitude, drink plenty of fluids, eat lightly and do not drink alcohol.
+If you are planning on hiking in Peru then it is recommended that you take 3 days max. to acclimatize before you start hiking.
 You may feel perfectly fine after one day but often altitude sickness can come on rapidly if you start to exert your body on a trek.
 Most Peru treks like the famous Inca Trail to Machu Picchu will increase in altitude as you hike through mountain passes, so it is vitally important to be fully acclimatized before you start any treks.